balena-io/debugging-masterclass/README.md

 issues.

-`chronyc` is a command-line utility that can be used to interoperate with the NTP daemon.
-There are a great number of commands at hand, but possibly a few of the most useful are:
+`chronyc` is a command-line utility that can be used to interoperate with the NTP daemon. `chonyc` has many commands, the most useful are:
-* `sources` - A list of all the current NTP sources being used by the NTP daemon
+* `sources` - A list of all the current NTP sources being used by the NTP daemon.
-* `reselect` - Forces the NTP daemon to reselect the best time synchronisation source
+* `reselect` - Forces the NTP daemon to reselect the best time synchronisation source.
-* `tracking` - Information about the system clock itself, including skew
+* `tracking` - Information about the system clock itself, including skew.
-* `ntpdata` - Detailed information on tall the current NTP sources
+* `ntpdata` - Detailed information on all the current NTP sources.

-### 5.2 DNS Issues
+### 6.2 DNS Issues

 Service: `dnsmasq.service`